MIST: Mutual Information Estimation Via Supervised Training: Experiments

 Traditional evaluations of MI estimators have been constrained to relatively simple distributions and high-sample regimes.
-While recent efforts such as the BMI benchmark have enabled more comprehensive studies on complex distributions, systematic empirical analysis of scaling behavior has remained limited, largely due to the computational expense of evaluating existing methods.
+While recent efforts have enabled more comprehensive studies on complex distributions, systematic empirical analysis of scaling behavior has remained limited, largely due to the computational expense of evaluating existing methods.
 Leveraging our larger test set $\mathcal{M}_\text{test-extended}$, we conduct a detailed empirical study of estimator performance across a wide range of dimensions and sample sizes.
 This enables us to characterize performance frontiers in terms of data requirements.
-This analysis addresses an important question for practitioners: \textit{How many samples are needed for a reliable estimate?}

-Figure~\ref{fig:high_dim_comparison_ksg} shows the data requirement profiles of our estimators compared to the KSG estimator.
+This analysis addresses an important question for practitioners: \textit{How many samples are needed for a reliable estimate?} Figure~\ref{fig:high_dim_comparison_ksg} shows the data requirement profiles of our estimators compared to the KSG estimator.
 The x-axis represents the dimensionality of the distribution.
 The y-axis indicates the sample size required to achieve target MSE thresholds of $0.03$, $0.07$, and $0.09$, selected based on our prior heatmap analysis.
 Our estimators consistently attain the desired accuracy with substantially fewer samples than KSG.
 In particular, for certain MSE targets, even a sample size of approximately 500 is insufficient for KSG to achieve reliable performance.
 A complete heatmap of these results is provided in Appendix~\ref{app:scaling}.